Kam Chancellor, Seahawks agree to three-year, $36 million extension

 SEATTLE, Wa. – It was more a matter of when, not if.
-Entering the final year of a deal he signed in 2013, Seattle Seahawks safety and Norfolk native Kam Chancellor signed a three-year contract extension on Tuesday morning, as tweeted by CBS Sports’ Jason La Canfora.
+Entering the final year of a deal he signed in 2013, Seattle Seahawks safety and Norfolk native Kam Chancellor signed a three-year contract extension on Tuesday morning, the team announced via Twitter.

 The deal is worth $36 million, including $25 million in guaranteed money.
 The 29 year old is entering his eighth season with the Seahawks, and has amassed 729 tackles and 12 interceptions.